chloejhill/hucklebe.com/_posts/2022-01-02-ground-the-blah.md

 #### 3. People feel excluded.

-South African eco role model and environmental educator Xoli Fuyani shared this [‘reality check’ reflection](https://www.linkedin.com/posts/xoli-fuyani-9b444a24_cop26its-been-interesting-to-note-the-activity-6868911365315149824-QVvZ/) after attending COP26 in Glasgow: “Many people felt excluded and left behind due to communication barriers.
+South African eco role model and environmental educator Xoli Fuyani shared this [‘reality check’ reflection](https://www.linkedin.com/posts/xoli-fuyani-9b444a24_cop26its-been-interesting-to-note-the-activity-6868911365315149824-QVvZ/) after attending COP26 in Glasgow:

+> “Many people felt excluded and left behind due to communication barriers.
 It was clear there was no care to detail on inclusion.
-Which is a clear indication that those who are more affected will always be left out.” **This means that those who are most impacted by the changing climate, water scarcity and biodiversity loss — to name but a few of our major and current sustainability challenges — often don't have their voices heard or their experiences shared.
-This is a crucial missed opportunity to co-create a better future.**
+Which is a clear indication that those who are more affected will always be left out.” <br>

+This means that those who are most impacted by the changing climate, water scarcity and biodiversity loss — to name but a few of our major and current sustainability challenges — often don't have their voices heard or their experiences shared. **This is a crucial missed opportunity to co-create a better future.**

 #### How to shift from empty words to inspire real change: Grounding the ‘blah, blah, blah’